Bundesdruckerei-GmbH/python-project-kickstarter/SECURITY.md

 ## Security Process

-1. Your report will be reviewed, and you'll receive a response in a timely manner confirming its receipt (reaction times have to be defined).
+1. Your report will be reviewed, and you'll receive a response within one week confirming its receipt.
-2. The team will investigate the issue and provide you with an initial assessment and expected resolution timeline (reaction times have to be defined).
+2. The team will investigate the issue and provide you with an initial assessment and expected resolution timeline within two weeks.
 3. Once the incident has been resolved, the team will add either a Fix or a Known Issue to the Release Notes.